Code-Institute-Submissions/Munchkin-Megan/README.md

 ### **W3C Validation**
 - [Mark-up Validation Service](https://validator.w3.org/) is a validator by the World Wide Web Consortium (W3C) that allows Internet users to check HTML and XHTML documents for well-formed mark-up.
 Mark-up validation is an important step towards ensuring the technical quality of web pages. – Wikipedia

+### **GIMP**
+- [GIMP](https://www.gimp.org/) is a free and open-source raster graphics editor used for image retouching and editing, free-form drawing, converting between different image formats, and more specialized tasks. - Wikipedia

 ## **Testing**